spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profile.md

 ## Next Steps

-Start exploring the various [out-of-the-box](../../devx/app-profile/services/services.md) services Palette exposes to application authors.
-Use these services to quickly deploy applications without the overhead of managing and configuring the infrastructure required for common third-party services such as databases, message queues, and more.
+Start exploring the various out-of-the-box [services](../../devx/app-profile/services/services.md) Palette exposes to application authors.
+Use these services to deploy applications without the overhead of managing and configuring the infrastructure required for common third-party services such as databases, message queues, and more.